 During Fiscal Year 2015/16 ALIVE provided services to adults and children by:

-- furnishing emergency shelter for 368 victims of domestic violence and their 674 children, totaling 6,941 Nights of Safety.
+- furnishing emergency shelter for 546 domestic violence survivors and their 907 children, totaling 6,941 Nights of Safety.

 Local & State Statistics